faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 None found
 ```

-This is an anomalous section because it is supposed to look at the process ID of the crashed process and then look to see if there are any syslog \index{command!syslog}(System Log) entries for that process.
+This is an anomalous section because it is supposed to look at the process\index{process!ID} ID of the crashed process and then look to see if there are any syslog \index{command!syslog}(System Log) entries for that process.
 We have never seen filtered entries in a crash, and only see `None found` reported.

 ### iOS Crash Report Exception Backtrace section